jellybeans511/open-webrtc/README.md

 #### Github pages
 https://jellybeans511.github.io/open-webrtc/

+## IMPORTANT!!!!
+This site uses API keys to identify Peers.
+If a user with this site's API key exists and the name of the Peer you created is called or invoked, communication may occur with an unexpected person.

 ###### Make peer
 Enter your name in the text box and click the Make Peer button.
 Your Peer ID will be created.